alainlebret/os/exemplier/README.md

 ----

-This repository contains some system programming examples used in different courses:
+This repository contains some system programming examples in C used in different courses:

 * Paris-Est University, France, from 2011 to 2014